Jello Biafra: Dead Kennedys

 The EP In God We Trust, Inc. contained the song "Nazi Punks Fuck Off!" as well as "We've Got A Bigger Problem Now", a rewritten version of "California über alles" about Ronald Reagan.
 Punk musician and scholar Vic Bondi considers the latter song to be the song that "defined the lyrical agenda of much of hardcore music, and represented its break with punk".
 The band's most controversial album, Frankenchrist, brought with it the song "MTV Get Off the Air," which accused MTV of promoting poor quality music and sedating the public.
 The album also contained a controversial poster by Swiss surrealist artist H. R. Giger entitled Penis Landscape.

-The Dead Kennedys toured widely during their career, starting in the late 1970s.
+Dead Kennedys toured widely during their career, starting in the late 1970s.
 They began playing at San Francisco's Mabuhay Gardens (their home base) and other Bay Area venues, later branching out to shows in southern Californian clubs (most notably the Whisky a Go Go), but eventually they moved to major clubs across the country, including CBGB in New York.
 Later, they played to larger audiences such as at the 1980 Bay Area Music Awards (where they played the notorious "Pull My Strings" for the only time), and headlined the 1983 Rock Against Reagan festival.

 On May 7, 1994, punk rock fans who believed Biafra was a "sell out" attacked him at the 924 Gilman Street club in Berkeley, California.
 Biafra claims that he was attacked by a man nicknamed Cretin, who crashed into him while moshing.
 The crash injured Biafra's leg, causing an argument between the two men.
 During the argument, Cretin pushed Biafra to the floor and five or six friends of Cretin assaulted Biafra while he was down, yelling "Sellout rock star, kick him", and attempting to pull out his hair.
 Biafra was later hospitalized with serious injuries.
 The attack derailed Biafra's plans for both a Canadian spoken-word tour and an accompanying album, and the production of Pure Chewing Satisfaction was halted.
 However, Biafra returned to the Gilman club a few months after the incident to perform a spoken-word performance as an act of reconciliation with the club.

 Biafra has been a prominent figure in the Californian punk scene and was one of the third-generation members of the San Francisco punk community.
-Many later hardcore bands have cited the Dead Kennedys as a major influence.
+Many later hardcore bands have cited Dead Kennedys as a major influence.
 Hardcore punk author Steven Blush describes Biafra as hardcore's "biggest star" who was a "powerful presence whose political insurgence and rabid fandom made him the father figure of a burgeoning subculture [and an] inspirational force [who] could also be a real prick ...
 Biafra was a visionary, incendiary [performer]."